New Student Advising & Registration

 During the Advising and Registration process, academic advisors will connect with you to build your first semester of classes schedule.
 EKU staff will contact students who have scheduled a New Student Orientation date with details about registration.

 Academic advising is an opportunity to work one-on-one with an academic advisor in the major you have declared.
 You will learn about classes important to your major, General Education, and potential electives.
 Together, you will craft a class schedule that balances requirements with general courses of interest.
 Advising staff will be available this summer to answer questions and assist with any schedule adjustments.
+You will register for a couple courses on the day of Orientation to complete your schedule.
 Advisors are available to meet with you one-on-one by email, phone, or video conference to answer any questions you may have about your schedule or your major.
 Check your email regularly for follow-up communication after your orientation date.

 Your advisor will help build an appropriate first semester class schedule.
 Review curriculum guides and General Education.
 Your degree requirements are outlined in DegreeWorks.